alond-ra/github.io/_posts/2023-02-13-Technical Log.markdown

 In Java we simply need to iterate the input string and then add ‘E’ or ‘S’ as chars to a new string, helping us with the position.
 Also we use the Scanner function of Java.

 To solve it using Go, it is declared an empty string to save the solution.
-Iterating from zero to N-1 and checking if in Lydia’s path there is a ‘S’ comparing the char at the position with 83 (the corresponding number to S in ASCII).
-If ther is a ‘S’, we add an ‘E’ to the solution string, otherwise, we ad an ‘S’.
+Iterating from zero to N-1 and checking if in Lydia’s path there is a ‘S’ comparing the char at the position with 83 (Go uses a base 8 / 16 number to characters, so they are called runes).
+If there is an ‘S’, we add an ‘E’ to the solution string, otherwise, we add an ‘S’, it's almost the same implementation as the others, but we need to be careful using the comparisons between runes and strings.

 **Alternative Solutions:**

 **Possibility sets**

 You can have a lot of possible solutions, but it needs to be equally long than 2N - 2, so you can build a set containing a lot of strings, discard the ones that are not possible, and select one of the remaining, but it is too slow and also uses a lot of memory.

 **Graph Search Trees:**

 Another approach is to do a search tree, do some search in NlogN time, and find the possible ways to solve the maze.
 This approach is a bit faster than the previous, but the one that we implemented has a linear complexity.

 ## ESAb ATAd

 **Overview**

 This problem involves retrieving an array of bits stored inside a machine.
 To retrieve the information, we can query the machine and receive the bit we ask for, but this machine is subject to random quantum fluctuations and the information stored inside is changing every 10 queries.

 This problem happens to be an interactive problem, so the judge will be the system created by Google.
 It is responsible for sending the bits back and judging if our response is right or wrong.
 The input for our program consists of a single line containing T and B, where T represents the amount of test cases and B represents the size of the array, it is constant throughout the test cases.
 Then we will process each test case, we can do up to 150 queries before printing the array out.
 The judge will respond with a “Y” or “N”, if we get a “Y”, we continue with the next test case, if there is any, but, if we get an “N”, we must end the program.

 **Context**

 Last year, a research consortium had some trouble with a distributed database system that sometimes lost some data.
 They decided to store the data in a machine, where the data is stored in an array made up of bits.
 To obtain the information from the machine, you must make a query and receive the array bit by bit.
 There’s one problem though, this machine is subject to random quantum fluctuations, specifically after every 1st, 11th, 21th… query is sent.
 These fluctuations happen before the system sends the bit and there are four types of fluctuations that have equal chance of happening:

 * 25% of the time, the array is complemented: every 0 becomes a 1, and vice versa.